KV

 Editorial Lens

-We mined our longform archives to surface the ten profiles most requested by readers seeking insight on Kenyan leadership and innovation.
+We mined our longform archives to surface the twenty-one profiles most requested by readers seeking insight on Kenyan leadership and innovation.

 Selection Criteria